 These specialized doctors handle mostly high-risk pregnancies.
 They've completed four years of ob-gyn training plus two to three years of high-risk obstetric training and certification.
 If you find yourself at risk for pregnancy complications, you might be referred to a maternal-fetal medicine specialist.
 In this case, your baby will almost certainly be delivered in a hospital, ensuring the availability of extra care in case of a medical emergency.

 Yep, your "regular" family doctor can handle your pregnancy and delivery.
 After graduating med school, family physicians go through three years of advanced training in family medicine, including obstetrics, and they must pass a certification exam.
 This means they are good to go in terms of caring for normal, low-risk pregnancies and deliveries.
 Like an ob-gyn, a family physician usually delivers babies in a hospital.

 Certified Nurse-Midwife (CNM)

-CNMs go through an accredited nursing program to become certified nurses, study for a graduate degree in midwifery, and go through special training to learn to care for moms and babies throughout pregnancy, delivery, and the first weeks of baby's life.
+CNMs go through an accredited nursing program to become certified nurses, study for a graduate degree in midwifery, and go through special training to learn to care for moms and babies throughout pregnancy, delivery and the first weeks of baby's life.
 They maintain an active nursing license and are certified by passing a national exam.
-Certified nurse-midwives work with a qualified doctor for backup support, and consult or refer to a doc if medical problems arise.
-CNMs may deliver in a hospital or, in states where laws permit them to attend to out-of-hospital birth, in a freestanding birth center or personal residence.
+Certified nurse-midwives work with a qualified doctor for backup support, and consult or refer to a doctor if medical problems arise.
+CNMs may deliver in a hospital or, in states where laws permit them to attend to out-of-hospital births, in a freestanding birth center or personal residence.